Find all the fun in New Braunfels for families right here!

 When you think of New Braunfels, one sure thing is water!
 From the world-famous Schlitterbahn Waterpark to two rivers known for tubing on hot summer days, no doubt water should be on any New Braunfels itinerary.

-Schlitterbahn Waterpark and Resort
+Schlitterbahn New Braunfels Waterpark And Resort

 McKenna Children’s Museum

-Comal River and Guadalupe River
+Comal River And Guadalupe River

 Tubing.
 Canoeing.
 Kayaking.
-The list is endless for all the water activities you can experience on two of the best known rivers in the state.
+The list is endless for all the water activities you can experience on two of the best-known rivers in the state.